Smarts-Hub/documentation-center/src/content/docs/0xbot/module-development/api.md

 ## `api.config`
 A JSObject that contains the JavaScript Object representation of the `config.json` of the bot.

-## `api.resourceConfig`
-A JSObject that contains the JavaScript Object representation of the custom configuration json file.

-This configuration is automatically created into the `/config` directory

 ## `api.moduleList`
 An Array containing the name of all the modules successfully loaded.